Planetable/Planet/README.md

 - Build a blog and publish it to IPFS
 - Built-in local IPFS node
-- Generate an IPNS that is ready to be set as [EIP-1577](https://eips.ethereum.org/EIPS/eip-1577) ENS contenthash
+- Generate an IPNS that is ready to be set as [EIP-1577](https://eips.ethereum.org/EIPS/eip-1577) ENS content hash
 - Pinning content when following, make content usable offline
 - Follow the updates of websites running on ENS, NFT avatar as site icon is supported
 - Markdown editor with live preview